Clerk Auth

 clerk.loaded({ page }) | Wait for Clerk JS to initialize |

 Do not call both setupClerkTestingToken() and clerk.signIn(). signIn calls the token setup internally.
-Doubling up creates duplicate token requests and flaky tests.
+Doubling up creates duplicate requests and flaky tests.

 Environment Setup